 Many people just take for granted that something is just going to work, and in many cases assume that it will work forever.
 One such device that does not get enough attention is the Ground Fault Circuit Interrupter (GFCI).
 Simply put, a GFCI is a protective device that compares the current flowing on the hot […]

-Senior Consulting Engineer Thomas Kelly is a licensed professional engineer in South Carolina, North Carolina, Alabama, Georgia, Florida, and Maryland and an NCEES Model Law Engineer.
+Senior Consulting Engineer Thomas Kelly is a licensed professional engineer in South Carolina, North Carolina, Alabama, Georgia, Florida, and Maryland as well as a NCEES Model Law Engineer.
 He has both a Bachelor of Science in Electrical Engineering and a Master of Science in Electrical Engineering from Florida Atlantic University, Boca Raton, Florida, along with a Master of Business Administration, with an emphasis in strategic leadership, from Winthrop University, Rock Hill, South Carolina.

-Tom’s 25-year career in electrical engineering includes forensic engineering investigation involving industrial electrical accidents, electrical equipment failure analysis, control system failures, including robotics and automation components and scope of damage assessments.
+Tom’s career in electrical engineering spans over 25 years and includes forensic engineering investigation involving industrial electrical accidents, electrical equipment failure analysis, control system failures, including robotics and automation components and scope of damage assessments.
 He has conducted investigations for arc flash incidents, electrocution and electric shock accidents and lightning strike evaluations.

 From his large facilities management, Tom has a depth of knowledge in building envelope performance, lighting system performance and compliance, low and medium voltage electrical distribution systems, and automated production control systems.
 Critical data infrastructure systems are a special area of interest including emergency and standby power systems.
 His experience also includes the design and analysis of alternative energy systems utilizing both solar and fuel cell technologies.